Below, we unpick the tuxedo and all its parts so you’ll know you’re wearing the right thing next time you get a black-tie invitation.

-What’s the difference between a dinner jacket and a tux?
 It’s actually just in the name.
-In the UK, we say dinner jackets; across the pond, they say tuxedos.
-Though nowadays, calling it a tuxedo is becoming more and more common over here.
+In the UK, we traditionally say dinner jackets; across the pond, they say tuxedos.
+But now you’ll find it called a tuxedo everywhere more and more.

-For black-tie occasions, you’ve got a dress code to follow.
-This actually makes styling your tux pretty easy.
-Just follow these steps…
+For black-tie invitations, you’ve got a dress code to follow.
+This actually makes styling your tux pretty easy if you want to follow the rules.

-It all starts with finding your tux, and you can follow our guidelines above for this.
-Next, reach for a white dress shirt – it can have either white or black buttons, and will sometimes be pleated down the front.
-Just remember to keep the pleats subtle for a more modern look.
-Choose a classic collar, saving wing collars for white tie, and remember your cufflinks because your shirt will probably have double cuffs too.
+The classic partner to your tux is a white dress shirt – it can have either white or black buttons, and will sometimes be pleated down the front.
+Choose a classic collar, saving wing collars for white-tie, and remember your cufflinks because your shirt will probably have double cuffs too.

 Then, add a bow tie (learn how to tie yours here).
-Play it safe with black or let it be the talking point of your outfit with a bold pattern or colour.
+Play it safe with black or let it be the talking point of your outfit with something bigger or brighter.
 Finish off your accessories with a white pocket square in a flat fold or in a neat ruffle.
-If you want to, you can wear a cummerbund but it’s not necessary.
+You can wear a cummerbund if you want to but it’s not necessary.

 Finally, choose a pair of dress shoes in black leather or patent, and give them a good polish the night before.

 Rules are good and all, but we think the best looks exist outside the dress code.
 Try a trending velvet jacket in a jewel shade (or something even brighter).
 How about flipping the monochrome palette with a white dinner jacket worn over a black shirt?
 Something more relaxed more your style?
 A fine woollen rollneck looks just as refined as a shirt and bow-tie, but is all about comfort.